The London Studios: Kent House Tower

 Kent House was a 24-storey tower block, which was home to ITV plc and many production offices including ITV Studios and Shiver Productions.
 During the 1990s the block was also home to Carlton Television and GMTV.
-It was seen in the titles of Good Morning Britain and Ant and Dec's Saturday Night Takeaway.
+It was seen in the titles of Good Morning Britain and series 5-15 of Ant and Dec's Saturday Night Takeaway.
 The tower housed programme production offices, edit suites, dubbing suites, VTR studio booths and graphic booths.